-- Select Custom Track, then Learn to create a new custom track for lap timing. - Select Custom Track, then Relearn if a custom track has already been defined and is available on the storage device. - Only one track can be learned during each recording session.
+- Select Learn Track to create a new custom track. - Only one track can be learned during each recording session.
 To learn a new track, end the current recording and start a new one.
+If a track learning is unsuccessful, a message will display to Retry. - Once a track is learned, touch the pencil icon to customize the track name.